davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

 * 1/3 ~ 33.3% will be used to test the performance of the classifiers

-To achieve this I used the [StratifiedShuffleSplit class](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedShuffleSplit.html) which return stratified randomized folds, preserving the percentage of samples for each class.
+To achieve this I used the [StratifiedShuffleSplit class](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedShuffleSplit.html) which returns stratified randomised folds, preserving the percentage of samples for each class.

-In order to experiment with different features for the text representation and tuning the different parameters of the classifiers I used sklearn [Pipeline]() and [GridSearchCV]().
+In order to experiment with different features for the text representation and tune the different parameters of the classifiers I used sklearn [Pipeline]() and [GridSearchCV]().
 I also use another class, to help transform binary classifiers into multi-label/multi-output classifiers, concretely [OneVsRestClassifier](), this class wraps ups the process of training a classifier for each possible class.

 I considered the following supervise algorithms